Dunkl--Pauli Oscillator in an Aharonov--Bohm Flux: Restriction of Admissible Angular Sectors and Thermodynamic Signatures: Dunkl–Pauli Hamiltonian with Aharonov–Bohm Flux

-Since the particle is confined to the region outside the impenetrable solenoid, the wavefunction must vanish at the boundary, restricting the admissible solutions to those regular in the outer domain.
-The energy spectrum in the outer region, which contains the physical $R\to0$ limit, is therefore
+Since the particle is confined to the region outside the impenetrable solenoid, the physically relevant solutions correspond to the outer region $r > R$, with the limit $R \to 0^+$.
+The admissible states are selected by the matching conditions at the solenoid boundary, which encode the effect of the singular magnetic flux.